MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/plan/installation-options.md

 - **In other scenarios:** Connect to the Windows Admin Center gateway on a different machine from a client browser via its URL, e.g., `https://servername.contoso.com`

 > [!WARNING]
 > Installing Windows Admin Center on a Domain controller is not supported.
-[Read more about Domain controller security best practices](https://docs.microsoft.com/windows-server/identity/ad-ds/plan/security-best-practices/securing-domain-controllers-against-attack).
+[Read more about domain controller security best practices](https://docs.microsoft.com/windows-server/identity/ad-ds/plan/security-best-practices/securing-domain-controllers-against-attack).

 ## Installation: Supported web browsers